 As Jane leaves the comfort of my office for her walk in the moody September morning, it’s my fervent wish that her family’s story and the painful history of those other fellow Canadians be told and shared widely so that we never forget.

-One last photo speaks to me as I begin to write that morning.
-It is of a school room in Southern Alberta in 1949, the year in which their rights as Canadian citizens were reinstated.
+One last photo speaks to me as I begin to write that afternoon.
+It’s of a school room in Southern Alberta in 1949, the year in which their rights as Canadian citizens were reinstated.
 Jane is sitting behind three other girls in the first row, smiling with her classmates.
 The other children of Japanese heritage were likely also from families sent to work in the sugar beet fields.
 What strikes me is how normal this scene is, as well it ought to be, and perhaps how oblivious the other children were to what their classmates had endured.
 A reminder that we must know and teach each generation the past.

 I close the photo album of Yoshiko Jane Ikeda – a strong, contemplative woman with a complex identity, now able to claim her past.
 As she bravely confided, “I’m ready to put a face to my story…”